 There are two large lounge and party areas with flat-panel TVs, a pool table, a fireplace and service kitchens.

-The lounge areas open to a spacious outdoor deck with a 70-foot lap pool with four full-sized swimming lanes.
-The pool deck will feature a gas fire pit and four cabanas, including two that can be completely enclosed for outdoor massages.
+The lounge areas open to a spacious outdoor deck with skyline views, a 70-foot lap pool with four full-sized swimming lanes.
+The pool deck also features a gas fire pit, pool cabanas and stainless-steel grills.

-There is a “state-of-the-art” two-story exercise facility with men’s and women’s locker rooms, steam rooms, showers, and a dual-purpose room that doubles as a yoga and basketball court.
+There is a “state-of-the-art” fitness facility with men’s and women’s locker rooms, steam rooms, showers, a massage room, and a dual-purpose room that doubles as a yoga and basketball court.

 K2′s west-of-the-river location is easily misunderstood: it’s far more convenient and lively than is apparent from a superficial look.